 Safe Haven Act

-Act 201 of 2002, also known as The Newborn Protection Act, took effect in February 2003 and states that a parent of a newborn may leave the child in the care of a hospital without being criminally liable providing that the following criteria are met:
+Act 201 of 2002, also known as The Newborn Protection Act, took effect in February 2003 and was amended in 2014.
+The law permits that a parent of a newborn may leave the child in the care of a hospital or a police officer or police station without being criminally liable providing that the following criteria are met:

-- The parent expresses orally or through conduct that they intend for the hospital to accept the child, and;
+- The parent expresses orally or through conduct that they intend for the hospital or the police officer to accept the child, and;

 - The newborn is not a victim of child abuse or criminal conduct.

 The parent may provide information about the child’s medical history and any identifying information.
 The parent is not required to provide this information and will not be asked any questions.
 A newborn is defined by this act as a child less than 28 days of age as reasonably determined by a physician.